AdobeDocs/campaign-classic.en/help/rn/using/control-panel-september-2019.md

 16 September 2019

-We’ve added new capabilities for Admin users to whitelist IP addresses to allow connection to Campaign Classic instances.
+We’ve added new capabilities for Admin users to whitelist IP addresses to connect to Campaign Classic instances.

-Additionally, Admin users can now view the flat architecture of their instance and know whether or not the instance build is current.
+Additionally, Admin users can now view the list of instances and eligibility for build upgrades.

-For more information, refer to the [detailed documentation](https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html).
+For more information, refer to the [dedicated documentation](https://helpx.adobe.com/campaign/kb/control-panel-instance-settings.html).

 These updates will be available on September 16th.
 Please note that Control Panel is available for customers hosted on AWS only.
-No upgrades are required to access it.
+No upgrades are required.
+Please make sure you are an Admin user to access it.